 According to many Hindu scriptures, there is no gift higher in merit than the gift of a cow.
-These days the ritual of giving a cow is usually carried out symbolically.
-In India the cow is sacred and brings luck to every house.

 The Goshala Trust in Kummarigudem organised an Ayurveda medical camp with five Ayurvedic doctors.
 Many of the villagers attended, were examined and received free Ayurvedic medicine.
 Only thanks to your donations were we able to set up the medical camp.
 Almost every villager over the age of 40 suffers greatly with joint pain.
 The causes have been traced back to the high fluoride content in the groundwater, which is also used for drinking.
 Within the framework of Village of Hope, Sankranti e.V. is donating a water treatment plant for the village.
 Next year we’re organising another camp, to which we will also be inviting homeopathic doctors.

 During the monsoon season the members of our Indian partner organisation, the Goshala Trust visited the village of Kummarigudem and presented the families with 330 fruit trees, donated by Sankranti e.V. – by YOU!
 Each family received six young trees which should bear their first fruit after three years.